 Once you've decided to begin a new home improvement project, you will need to find and hire a reliable contractor.
 Gather three to six recommendations to find the best fit for your needs.
 Ask trusted sources (friends, family, and neighbors) for a referral.
 Contact your local Better Business Bureau or builder association.
 Use Modernize to connect with local contractors for free.

-To determine the best professional fit for your project:

-Check out their website.

-• Is it updated and professional looking?

-Explore customer reviews.

-• Are they mostly positive?

-Consider negative reviews and responses.

-• Did they respond professionally?
+To determine the best professional fit for your project: Check out their website. • Is it updated and professional looking?
+Explore customer reviews. • Are they mostly positive?
+Consider negative reviews and responses. • Did they respond professionally?
 Were issues resolved in the end?

-2. Vet Potential Contractors

-Vetting your prospects could mean the difference between a successful project and some major mistakes.
-Ask direct, thoughtful questions to each potential contractor:

-How long have you been in business?
+2. Vet Potential Contractors Vetting your prospects could mean the difference between a successful project and some major mistakes.
+Ask direct, thoughtful questions to each potential contractor: How long have you been in business?
 What type of projects are your expertise?
 Can you provide proof of current insurance for personal liability, worker's compensation, and property damage coverage?
 Will any subcontractors be used during this project? (you deserve to know everyone who will be in your home).

 Can you provide a list of references?
 Will this project require permitting?
 What is the project milestone timeline?
 What is a realistic start and end date?

-What is your project estimate?

-• All quotes should be similar.
+What is your project estimate? • All quotes should be similar.
 Beware if one is much lower, as it could be a sign of a scam.

-How do you prefer to arrange a payment schedule?

-• A standard payment plan is a 10% deposit, with following payments due at each completed milestone.
+How do you prefer to arrange a payment schedule? • A standard payment plan is a 10% deposit, with following payments due at each completed milestone.
 Never trust a company or contractor who expects the entire amount up front.

-3. Meet With Your Top Choices

-Once you've narrowed down your prospects, meet in-person to ask your project-specific questions and lay out expectations.

-Take notes, and use this handy contractor worksheet to help organize their answers to these questions:

-Who will dispose of the old windows?

-• If they offer, is there an associated charge?

-Is their quote an estimate or a fixed price?

-- Make sure to get a fixed price before signing a contract. - How are worst-case scenarios and/or surprise costs handled? - The answer shows if a contractor is capable of transparency, forward thinking, and support.
+3. Meet With Your Top Choices Once you've narrowed down your prospects, meet in-person to ask your project-specific questions and lay out expectations.
+Take notes, and use this handy contractor worksheet to help organize their answers to these questions: Who will be responsible for obtaining all required building permits?
+Who is responsible for purchasing the materials?
+Will they clean up after the project, or is this the homeowner's responsibility?
+Who will manage the disposal of old materials? • If they offer, is there an associated charge?
+Is their quote an estimate or a fixed price? • Make sure to get a fixed price before signing a contract.
+How are worst-case scenarios and/or surprise costs handled? • The answer shows if a contractor is capable of transparency, forward thinking, and support.
 Who manages warranty details and responsibility?